 Cardioversion is usually scheduled in advance but is sometimes done in emergencies.
 Usually, cardioversion quickly restores a typical heart rhythm.

-Cardioversion is different from defibrillation, an emergency procedure that's performed when your heart stops or quivers uselessly.
+Cardioversion is different from defibrillation, an emergency procedure that's done when the heart stops or quivers uselessly.
 Defibrillation delivers more powerful shocks to the heart to correct its rhythm.

-Complications of electric cardioversion are uncommon.
-Your doctor can take steps to reduce your risk.
-Major risks of cardioversion include:
+Complications of cardioversion are uncommon.
+Your health care provider can take steps to reduce your risk.
+Potential risks of electric cardioversion include:

 Dislodged blood clots.
-Some people who have irregular heartbeats have blood clots in their hearts.
-Electric cardioversion can cause these blood clots to move to other parts of your body.
+Some people who have irregular heartbeats, such as A-fib, have blood clots form in the heart.
+Shocking the heart can cause these blood clots to move to other parts of the body.
 This can cause life-threatening complications, such as a stroke or a blood clot traveling to your lungs.

 Cardioversion can be done during pregnancy, but it's recommended that the baby's heartbeat be monitored during the procedure.